 Students eligible for a degree must apply for graduation through the Office of the University Registrar.
-Degrees are conferred three times a year in May, August and December.
-Graduate students should apply at least two semesters in advance.
+Degrees are conferred three times a year in May, August, and

+December.
+Undergraduate students should apply at least one year before the intended graduation date.
 Deadlines are as follows:

-May Graduation Date: Application due the prior October

-August Graduation Date: Application due the prior February

-December Graduation Date: Application due the prior June
+- May Graduation Date: Application due the prior June - August Graduation Date: Application due the prior September - December Graduation Date: Application due the prior January